MrSonOfaBit/devops-master-class/docker/docker_notes.md

 ### Light-Weight & Isolation
 Virtual Machines are one way to use applications inside a isolated environment.
 But a VM needs Hardware, Host OS, Hypervisor and for every VM a Client Os, Software and Application is needed.
 Because of that VM's are Heavy-Weight.

 For docker you need Hardware or Cloud-Infrastructure, a Host Os and a Docker Engine.
 Inside the Docker Engine you can run any kind of Container.
-E
-- very container shares the kernel of the Host-System
+- Every container shares the kernel of the Host-System
 - Containers images are made of different layers.
 If multiple container use the same base-image it will be shared
 - Every container could be described as a isolated linux process.
 You don't need an extra booting process or initializing for every new container